radicleart/clarity-rstack/README.md

-# Clarity Hackathon Risidio Lightning Swaps 2020
+# Risidio STX Lightning Swaps 2020

 ## Fraud Proof Swaps

 Goals / roadmap of this work are;

-Enable swapping lightning btc for STX tokens linking the stacks 2.0 project to development on lightning network.
-Swaps use the LSAT (402 payment) protocol.
-The roadmap is about enabling delegated stacking / stack pools and hopes to make stacking accessible to people in the lightning community.

-Ultimately we'd like to see Proof of Transfer shift to being based on HTLC (Hashed Time Locked Contracts) to mitigate the problem of Bitcoin transaction fees.
+Enable Lightning BTC to STX token swaps using Lightning Service Authentication Tokens (LSAT or 402) payment protocol.

+Our inspiration comes from both the Blockstack and Lightning projects and we wanted to build something which helps engage the Lightning community in the Stacks 2.0 project.

+We intend to build delegated stacking services to help small token holders to participate in the exciting development of smart contracts on Bitcoin.

+Check out our web application [rStack](https://stax.risidio.com).

 ## Unit Testing